andrebarkhuis/product-catalog-api/README.md

 ### **Part 2: Coding Task**

 **1. Database Interaction**
-   - Design a database schema for the `Product` entity.
    - Implement ORM integration (e.g., Entity Framework) to connect the API to the database.
    - Use the default InMemory DB for entity framework